Authored article by Akshay Mehrotra, Co-Founder & CEO, Fibe.in

 Does giving guarantee for someone else’s Loan also impact Scores? – The answer in short is yes.
 The financial institutions send the guarantor details to CICs, in addition to a person taking loans.
 Hence it is important to understand that the role of a guarantor is crucial.
 If the borrower defaults, then you as the guarantor will suffer too as you too will be in the “defaulter” basket.
 Thus, Think hard before becoming a guarantor.

 Not performing on loans and credit products severely impacts your credit score; a credit score basically is a system that enables a credit institution to assess the creditworthiness and capacity of a borrower to repay his/her loan and advance.
-While it is subjective and depends on Institutions’ internal policies, but according to my understanding a late payment on a credit card will severely impact one’s chance of getting a personal or Home loan.
+While it is subjective and depends on Institutions’ internal policies, but according to my understanding a late payment on a credit card will severely impact one’s chance of getting a personal loan or Home loan.

 Hence, taking a loan from one bank and thinking no other bank will know the credit history, is a fool’s paradise.
 If you are not repaying your credit, the information will be accessed by the financial institution who can lend to you and it will affect their decision.